Cooling and entangling ultracold atoms in optical lattices

 The superlattice phase $\varphi$ is controlled by changing the relative frequency of these lasers.
 The 767 nm light is provided by a titanium-sapphire laser, whose frequency is stabilized by a reference cavity.
 We lock the cavity onto the Rb D1 transition line to eliminate the frequency drift.
 The 1534 nm light comes from a fiber laser and its frequency can be tuned with a piezo.
 We up-convert the 1534 nm laser through a periodically-poled-lithium-niobate crystal and then beat the light with the 767 nm laser.
 The beat signal is detected and then converted to a feedback signal to lock the piezo of the 1534 nm laser.
 The $\pi$ phase shift of the superlattice is calibrated by observing the atom number of the odd or even subsystems after an adiabatic lattice loading, which gives a relative frequency shift of 532.5 MHz.
 The beat signal is shown in Fig.\ref{Method:SLphase}(a), where the linewidth at -3 dB below maximum is about 120 kHz, corresponding to a phase broadening of $\delta \varphi = 0.7$ mrad.

 The sub-lattice addressing is implemented by introducing a spin-dependent effect onto the superlattice \cite{Yang:2017}.
 The short- and long-lattice are set to $84.0(6) E_r$ and $30.8(2) E_r$, respectively.
-As the quantization axis is along $x$ and the phase of the electro-optical modulator is tuned to $\pi/3$, we create a 28-kHz energy splitting between the hyperfine transition of the odd and even sites.
+As the direction of the bias field is along $x$ and the phase of the electro-optical modulator is tuned to $\pi/3$, we create a 28-kHz energy splitting between the hyperfine transition of the odd and even sites.
 Then a rapid adiabatical passage is employed to transfer the atoms on odd (even) sites into the hyperfine state $5S_{1/2}\Ket{F=2, m_F=-2}$.
 The microwave pulse sweeps with a time-dependent Rabi frequency $\Omega_{\text{MW}}(t)$ and detuning $\delta_{\text{MW}}(t)$,

 Here $\Omega_0/(2\pi) = 9.85(2)$ kHz is the maximum Rabi frequency, $\sigma_{\text{MW}} = 20$ kHz is the width of the microwave sweep.
 We set the pulse length to $T_p = 1$ ms and the truncation factor to $\beta =5.3$.
 We calibrate the fidelity of spin flips by applying a multi-pulse sequence onto the atomic ensemble.
 From the residual density after 10 pulses, we deduce that the fidelity of flipping the odd sites without affecting even sites is 99.5(3)\%.